ImperialCollegeLondon/safe_web/README.md

 This is the tricky bit.
 The website code just sits there, reacting to page requests, so has no way of triggering tasks at given intervals.
 This requires a separate web2py process - called a worker - that runs on the computer and periodically checks in to see if it has anything to do: basically a queued task with a start time older than now.

-You can just set a worker process going on the server using:
+You can just set some worker processes (two in this case) going on the server using:

-    python web2py.py -K safe_web &
+    python web2py.py -K safe_web,safe_web &

 More elegantly, you can create a web2py worker service that will allow you to stop, restart and start on server startup.
 The example provided by web2py uses `upstart`, which handily is installed and running on the AWS Ubuntu.
+I haven't done this yet.

 ## Backup and restore in production